NEWA-LIMA

 Peru

-The technology of managed groundwater recharge (MAR), which has been tried and tested in Germany, is to be introduced in Peru as a nature-based solution (NBS) and its potential for the cost-effective provision of high-quality service and drinking water in densely populated regions with water shortages is to be demonstrated.
-Two previously unused resources, winter runoff surpluses and treated municipal wastewater, will be used for infiltration.
-The work can build on extensive research results and contacts from the BMBF-funded project TRUST.
+The technology of managed groundwater recharge (MAR), which has been tried and tested in Germany, was introduced in Peru as a nature-based solution (NBS) and its potential for the cost-effective provision of high-quality service and drinking water in densely populated regions with water shortages was demonstrated.
+Two previously unused resources, winter runoff surpluses and treated municipal wastewater, is used for infiltration.
+The work builds on extensive research results and contacts from the BMBF-funded project TRUST.

 More information